Skip to content

 Be a goldfish.
 Let it go.
 Reset.
 Move forward.

-Letting go doesn’t excuse the behavior.
-It frees you from reliving it.
+Letting go doesn’t excuse the behavior, it frees you from reliving it.

 What Letting Go Made Possible